BorderDecoy/RichBotSpammer/README.md

 # Usage
 Download Visual Studio. !WARNING!
-This is not VB.Basic
+This is not VB.Net

 Download Files and start WindowsFormsApp6.sln